traviv/sleek_home_assignment/EDA/README.md

 Some binary features are really biased to one tag

-In conclusion there are a lot of features. some of them can be droped doe to correlation with other features, values that are too scattered or lack of diversity
+In conclusion, there are a lot of features. some of them can be dropped due to correlation with other features, values that are too scattered, or lack of diversity in values